joinpursuit/Pursuit-Core-iOS/networking-concurrency-apis/parsing-json/README.md

 - URL
 - Any collection made up of the above

-Swift 4 also introduces a class JSONDecoder that converst JSON into a Swift type that implements Codable.
+Swift 4 also introduces a class `JSONDecoder` that converts JSON into a Swift type that implements `Codable`.
 It will do this automatically if the names of your class match the names of the keys of the JSON.

 ```swift
 struct GOTEpisode: Codable {